AllStarLink/Allmon3/README.md

 ## Quickstart

-Allmon3 is only supported on Debian 12 (or the Raspbian/Raspberry Pi OS equivalent - e.g. "Raspbian 12").
+Allmon3 is only supported on Debian 12 and 13 (or the Raspbian/Raspberry Pi OS equivalent - e.g. "Raspbian 12").

 Support for Debian 10 and Debian 11 ended with the release of AllStarLink v3